-Table Base Information Population Approach Source Mathadalam A Name Reference Item Actual / Estimate Source Methodology Assumptions A list summarising the historical cost of assets disposed of since pipeline construction was compiled based on disposals data from the following sources: • Statutory Accounts (1998-2005, 2009-2016); and • Internal FAMR (2006-2008, 2017-2020).
+Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Jourse wethodology Assumptions A list summarising the historical cost of assets disposed of since pipeline construction was compiled based on disposals data from the following sources: Statutory Accounts (1998-2005, 2009-2016); and Internal FAMR (2006-2008, 2017-2021).
 The historic cost of disposals over the life of the pipeline was aggregated based on the 'Description' field and populated within the 'disposals' column.
-Prior years' accumulated depreciation The prior year GMR template's 'current year accumulated depreciation' is the source for 'Prior years' accumulated depreciation'.
-Current year accumulated depreciation The 'Accumulated depreciation' and the 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
-Accumulated fair value uplift depreciation has been applied to the applicable categories in the template.
-Written down value The 'Written down value' of all assets in table 3.3.1 was aggregated.
-A reconciling difference was noted relating to depreciation of the 'easements'.
-'Land and easements are required to be recorded at historical cost and not depreciated' (Guideline Land and easements Section 3.2.1).
-However, EGP follows its EGP believes that the disposals sourced from historical statutory accounts relate only to pipeline asset disposals, given the historical construction and subsequent pipeline sale to various owners, e.g. Duke Energy, Alinta Ltd., who had divisions that were pipeline asset owners.
+Prior years' accumulated depreciation Sourced based on the aggregation of prior year GMR template's: Prior years' accumulated depreciation Current year accumulated depreciation Current year depreciation The 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
+Fair value uplift depreciation has been applied to the applicable categories in the template.
+Reversal of accumulated depreciation in the FAMR (Balance sheet entry only) upon disposal of an asset was recorded in this column of the table.
+Written down value The 'Written down value' of all assets in table 3.3.1 was aggregated. historical construction and subsequent pipeline sale to various owners, e.g. Duke Energy, Alinta Ltd., who had divisions that were pipeline asset owners.